 Apart from Pakyong Airport, you can also deboard at Bagdogra International Airport.
 This airport is located at an approximate distance of around 150-160 km from the city center and airlines like IndiGo, Air India, Spice Jet have fairly good connectivity over here as well.
 After deboarding the flight, you can take a cab to reach your destination.

-By Train.
-Planning a trip to Sikkim via train network is also a good option.
-While traveling via train, you must know that Siliguri and New Jalpaiguri are the two nearest railway stations located at an approximate distance of 145 and 149 km respectively and are well connected to Indian cities.
+Planning a trip to Sikkim via a train network is also a good option.
+While traveling via train, you must know that Siliguri and New Jalpaiguri are the two nearest railway stations located at an approximate distance of 145 and 149 km respectively, and are well connected to Indian cities.
 Here's a list of the cities near Sikkim and the trains you can catch from there.

 Once you deboard the train, you will have to cover the remaining distance by some means of public transportation like a taxi or bus.